m347h/fullstackopen_exercise1.6-1.14/README.md

 Expand your application so that it shows more statistics about the gathered feedback: the total number of collected feedback, the average score (good: 1, neutral: 0, bad: -1) and the percentage of positive feedback.

 https://fullstackopen.com/static/0a5d15ae9f055a15cb469b9c9223df41/5a190/14e.png![image](https://github.com/m347h/fullstackopen_exercise1.6-1.14/assets/109179649/4d89e276-af42-4dd6-a143-4741348c7e21)

+## 1.8: unicafe step3 ##
+Refactor your application so that displaying the statistics is extracted into its own Statistics component.
+The state of the application should remain in the App root component.